wp-plugins/cd-bp-avatar-bubble/readme.txt

 Tested up to: WP 3.0.1 and BP 1.2.6
 Stable tag: 1.1.1

-After moving your mouse pointer on a BuddyPress user avatar (or clicking it) you will see a bubble with the defined by admin information about this user.
+After moving your mouse pointer on a BuddyPress user avatar (or clicking) you will see a bubble with the defined by admin information about this user.

 == Description ==